-My name is Chris Formont and I have been in the Raleigh area since 2002.
+My name is Christopher Formont and I have been in the Raleigh area since 2002.
 I grew up in Long Island, NY and found interest in photography at a very young age.
-My first camera purchased was a Canon AE-1 back in 1979.
+My first camera purchased was a Canon AE-1 back in 1979. which I still have to this day and is in perfect condition.
+I take care of my gear and try to take that approach with everything I own.

 At the young age of 12 I started my endeavor into the photography world under the influence of my older cousin Ken Gilloon.
 I was immediately hooked when i first saw his make shift darkroom that was setup in the family bathroom, which by the way was the only bathroom in the house.